KidkArolis/healthier/README.md

 }
 ```

 Now, if you use Prettier and Healthier code editor extensions, you will get both auto formatting and linting working in tandem.
-And additionally, in CI, `npm test` will warn you if something was not formatted with prettier.
+And additionally, in CI, `npm test` will warn you if something was not formatted with Prettier.

 ### Editor plugins